bahadirbb/zapcloudwatch/README.md

-# Cloudwatch hooks for zap
+# Cloudwatch hook for zap

 ## Example